The Three Layers of Intervention

 Amber = cleanup/consolidation.
 Rose = clear window/true system readout.
 Unshaded blue = continuous foundation.

 The active block operates primarily at the signalling layer, with output modulation providing the clean metabolic environment the signalling work requires.
 Rapamycin creates the mTOR oscillation window.
 Doxycycline applies the mitochondrial stress that gives the autophagy system specific targets to act on.
 Exercise drives AMPK activation and compounds the metabolic field improvement that retatrutide is maintaining continuously.
-The structural layer is moving slowly in the background, adipose remodelling continues under pioglitazone, microbiome architecture is supported through the doxycycline cycles by PHGG.
+The structural layer is moving slowly in the background — adipose remodelling continues under pioglitazone, microbiome architecture is supported through the doxycycline cycles by PHGG, and the systemic metabolic correction of Retatrutide is continuously attenuating the conditions that drive rMAT expansion.

 This is the pressure and re-patterning phase.
 The signalling environment is being actively perturbed.
 The question the biology is being asked to answer is: which cellular components are robust enough to survive the combined stress of mTOR suppression and mitochondrial ribosome inhibition, and which are not?